maurges/every-rust-gui-library/notes.md

 But the macro with the watch attribute does restore the elm-likeness, so it's somewhat better.
 I wonder if it is optimized under the hood though.

+The magic square bracket syntax is for cloning vars.
+It's fun how c++ was the better one here with explicit variable storage in lambdas, and in rust you have to work around.

+The problem with a thousand widgets is explicitly mentioned in the tutorial.
+Bravo, relm4 authors.

+Huh, now that I have hbox inside vbox, it's independent of the window size completely.
+Interesting, I assumed the default behaviour would be anchoring to parent like in KAS, but it's only so for some widgets.

+Fucking gtk, you can only set the window background color with styles, no explicit method.
+What is this, web or something.

+This tracker thing is nice, but now I have a warning about reset not used.
+Also I don't understand when do I need to use a getter versus just getting the field value.